 We all desire to hear His voice.
 But what do I do when God says nothing in response to my questions?
 Why does God say, “Wait”?

 Whatever His reasons are—whether He reveals them to me or not—I can have peace that He is taking the best care of me.

 It’s God’s privilege to be sovereign over the lives of His children.
 Privilege means “a right, immunity, or benefit enjoyed only by a person beyond the advantages of most.”

 So today, I’m sharing with you five reasons you might be in a season of waiting.

 Are you in a season of waiting?
-What do you do when God says nothing in response to your questions?
+What do you do when God says, "Wait" or even nothing in response to your questions?
 Here are 5 possible reasons you're still in a season of waiting. #ThrivingInChrist #LiveYielded Click To Tweet

-You’re waiting for Him to speak when He’s spoken.
+Reason 2: You’re waiting for God to speak when He’s spoken.